-Enter the total annual exclusions you are claiming for the gifts listed on Schedule A. See Annual Exclusion on page 2.
-If you split a gift with your spouse, the annual exclusion you claim against that gift may not be more than the smaller of your half of the gift or \$12,000.
+Enter the total annual exclusions you are claiming for the gifts listed on Schedule A. See Annual Exclusion, later.
+If you split a gift with your spouse, the annual exclusion you claim against that gift may not be more than the smaller of your half of the gift or \$13,000.